Future-Power-Networks/Simplus-Grid-Tool/README.md

-# SimplexPowerSystems (Version: v2021-May-19)
+# Simplus GridTool (Version: v2021-May-19)

-SimplexPowerSystems (SimplexPS, in short) is an open-source toolbox for dynamic analysis and simulation of power systems (large-scale, multi-machine, generator-converter-composite, AC or DC or hybrid AC-DC).
+Simplus GridTool is an open-source tool for dynamic analysis and simulation of power systems (large-scale, multi-apparatus, generator-converter-composite, AC or DC or hybrid AC-DC).
+The tool is based on Matlab/Simulink.

-The toolbox is based on Matlab/Simulink but is going to be extended to Python.
-To be continued.

 Copyright.
-2019-2021 Simplex Co.
+2019-2021 Simplus Co.
 Ltd.

 ## System Requirement